|Deeds of Variation for Family Trust – build online||Price|

 - Extension of the Capital Gains Tax regime into Family Trusts

-- Bamford Decision defining “income” ATO’s latest determination
+- Bamford Decision defining “income” ATO’s latest rulings

 - Loss Recoupment

-The law of Trusts, the tax and Trust losses are complex.
-An out of date Trust Deed causes serious problems.
-To compound the problem, the risk of resettling the Trust or amending the Trust Deed may have undesirable stamp duty and CGT consequences: Carlenka 95 ATC 4620.”
+The law of trust, the tax and Trust losses are complex.
+An out of date Trust Deed causes problems.
+To compound the problem, the risk of resettling the Trust or amending the Trust Deed may have undesirable stamp duty and CGT consequences.

 1. The Streaming Provisions

 Since November 1992, the ATO has issued rulings for the “streaming” of income.
 “Streaming” reduces capital and income tax.
 For example, you may wish to:

 - stream a franked dividend only to the beneficiary George